 After the tour, I walked to the Botanical Gardens.
 It was the PERFECT time of year to go because the flowers were blooming, and things were actually green!

-The temple in the center was dedicated to Sulis (the Celtic goddess) and the Roman goddess Minerva who they considered the same goddess by a different name.
+The temple in the center was dedicated to Sulis (the Celtic goddess) and the Roman goddess Minerva who they considered to be the same goddess by a different name.
 These baths are particularly interesting because of the style mixing between the Roman and local tribal cultures.
-Archaeologists guess that the Romans probably saw parallels between some of the gods that the locals worshipped and their gods, so they didn’t want to run the risk of offending one of them, hence the mixed styles.
+Archaeologists guess that the Romans probably saw parallels between some of the gods that the locals worshipped and their gods, and since they didn’t want to run the risk of offending one of them, the result was these mixed styles.

 In classic Roman form, the design pushed the engineering boundaries of the time.
-The main bath pool originally had a 20m high roof.
-The first iteration was made of wood, but that rotted quickly because of the heat and moisture.
+The main bath pool originally had a 20m-high roof.
+The first iteration was made of wood, but that rotted quickly because of the heat and moisture from the pool.
 It was replaced with a roof made of hollow bricks.